Understanding Temporary Depression: When Life Feels Heavy (But Won’t Always)

 Moving Forward with Hope

 Remember that garden I mentioned starting during my own period of temporary depression?
 It began as a simple way to get outside and do something with my hands.
-Today, it’s not just flourishing – it’s a daily reminder that growth is possible even in difficult seasons.
+Today, it’s flourishing.
+And it’s a daily reminder that growth is possible even in difficult seasons.

 You don’t have to rush your healing or pretend to be okay when you’re not.
 But know that just as seasons change, this difficult period will shift too.
 You’re not alone in this journey, and there is hope and help available when you need it.